googleforgames/open-match-docs/site/content/en/docs/Guides/tls.md

 ---

 Open Match API is served in HTTP and gRPC.
-By default, these are served over unencrypted channels which is not good for security posture.
+By default, these are served over unencrypted channels which are not good for security posture.
 Open Match provides support for TLS transport mode.

 ## Certificates